Hemapriyaranganathan/DAA_Module_19/EX 1D Linear search.md

 ## Algorithm
-1.Loop through each element in the tuple.
+1. Loop through each element in the tuple.
-2.Compare the current element with the target value x.
+2. Compare the current element with the target value x.
-3.If the element matches x, print that the element was found and stop the search.
+3. If the element matches x, print that the element was found and stop the search.
-4.If no match is found after checking all elements, print that the element was not found.
+4. If no match is found after checking all elements, print that the element was not found.
-5.End the function.
+5. End the function.

 ## Program:
 ```